Flow-Based Corrosion Analysis of NBR-PVC Fuel Hoses in Ethanol-Gasoline Blends

 Content

-The integration of ethanol into gasoline presents compatibility challenges for automotive fuel system materials.
-This study examines the degradation of NBR-PVC fuel hoses exposed to ethanol-gasoline blends (E30, E50, E70, and E100) under dynamic flow conditions.
-A custom-designed test rig simulates real-time fuel circulation for 1,200 hours.
-Analysis using FESEM, ATR-FTIR, and elemental mapping identifies ethanol-induced degradation, including dehydrochlorination, plasticizer leaching, and filler detachment.
-Among the blends, E30 exhibits the least material degradation, while E100 shows significant surface damage and chemical alteration.
-The study recommends multilayered fuel hose structures with ethanol-resistant inner linings for enhanced durability.
+The integration of ethanol into gasoline presents compatibility challenges for automotive fuel-system materials.
+In this study, the degradation of NBR-PVC fuel hoses exposed to ethanol-gasoline blends (E30, E50, E70, and E100) was investigated under dynamic flow conditions.
+A custom-designed test rig simulates real-time fuel circulation for 1,200 h.
+FESEM, ATR-FTIR, and elemental mapping analyses revealed ethanol-induced degradation, including dehydrochlorination, plasticizer leaching, and filler detachment.
+Among the blends, E30 exhibited the least material degradation, whereas E100 showed significant surface damage and chemical alteration.
+This study recommends multilayered fuel hose structures with ethanol-resistant inner linings for enhanced durability.

 Meta TagsDetails